Wisser/Jailer/README.md

 ## Installation

+If you do not want to install Java yourself, use the installation file "Jailer-n.n.n-with-java-JRE.msi" (for Windows) or "jailer-database-tools_10.2.2-x64-with-java-JRE.deb" (for Linux).

-Use the installer "Jailer-Install-n.n.n.exe" or unzip the file "jailer_n.n.n.zip".
+Otherwise use the installer "Jailer-Install-n.n.n.exe" or unzip the file "jailer_n.n.n.zip".
 See also <a href="http://jailer.sourceforge.net/faq.html#multiuser">http://jailer.sourceforge.net/faq.html#multiuser</a>

+To start the tool from the unpacked zip:

  - Database Subsetter
     - On windows platform execute "Jailer.exe".
 You can also start "jailerGUI.bat".